Simply Equal: Polarizing issue in the 1995 City Commission elections

-On November 16, 1994, after more than two year's work, Simply Equal delivered copies of its report to City Hall with a cover letter requesting a study session and passage of the amendment.
+On November 16, 1994, after more than two years work, Simply Equal delivered copies of its report to City Hall with a cover letter requesting a study session and passage of the amendment.
 On January 18, 1995, over 100 people attended the study session at City Hall.
 Simply Equal co-chairs Lynne Green and Ben Zimmerman, together with Dennis Saleebey (chair of the KU task force on lesbian, bisexual, and gay concerns), spoke in favor of the amendment.
 Rev. Leo Barbee opposed it.
 At the end of the study session, City Commissioner Doug Compton presented the commission with a list of 33 questions to which he would like answered before the amendment goes to a vote.

 Of the thirteen candidates who ran in the primary election, eight supported amending the Human Relations Ordinance to include sexual orientation (or Simply Equal).
 On February 28, the primary election narrowed the field to six candidates to run for three Commission seats in general election.
-The Freedom Coalition supported Lena Johnson (who lost), John Nalbandian (a current commissioner up for re-election who came in first), and Allen Levine (who finished sixth).
-Doug Compton, a current commissioner up for re-election and still undecided on Simply Equal, came in fourth after Bonnie Augustine and Jo Barnes, and just ahead of Carl Burkhead, all of whom opposed Simply Equal.
+The Freedom Coalition supported Lena Johnson (who lost), John Nalbandian (an incumbent commissioner up for re-election who came in first), and Allen Levine (who finished sixth).
+Doug Compton, an incumbent commissioner up for re-election and still undecided on Simply Equal, came in fourth after Bonnie Augustine and Jo Barnes, and just ahead of Carl Burkhead, all of whom opposed Simply Equal.
 In summary, a Simply Equal supporter received the most votes, followed by four Simply Equal opponents, and a sixth person who supported Simply Equal.